smallhadroncollider/cmt/README.md

 - `@`: single line input
 - `!@`: multi line input
+- `%`: select from a list of staged files
 - `["option 1", "option 2"]`: list of options

 #### Output Format